Pavithra-266/CHATBOT-AUTOMATED-ASSISTANCE/README.md

-# CHATBOT-AUTOMATED-ASSISTANCE
+#Air Quality Level
-Overview: Revolutionizing Customer Support with Intelligent Chatbot Automated Assistance In today's fast-paced digital environment, businesses are transforming the way they deliver customer support through the use of intelligent chatbot technology.
+Overview: EbpI-DS-Predictind air quality levels using advanced machine learning algorithm for environmental insights In today's fast-paced digital environment, businesses are transforming the way they deliver customer support through the use of intelligent chatbot technology.
 These AI-powered assistants are revolutionizing customer service by offering automated, efficient, and personalized support at scale.

-What is an Intelligent Chatbot?
+What is an air quality ?
 An intelligent chatbot uses artificial intelligence (AI), natural language processing (NLP), and machine learning (ML) to simulate human-like conversations.
 It can understand customer queries, provide accurate responses, and learn from past interactions to improve over time.

 Key Advantages